 The WebBlocker Server is a WatchGuard server that uses a URL categorization database with 54 categories, provided by SurfControl.

-The Firebox or XTM device sends URL categorization lookups to the WebBlocker server over UDP port 5003.
+The Firebox sends URL categorization lookups to the WebBlocker server over UDP port 5003.

 WebBlocker works with the HTTP and HTTPS proxy policies to control web browsing.
-After you configure a WebBlocker profile, you must apply it to a user-defined HTTP or HTTPS proxy action.
+After you configure WebBlocker, you must apply it to a user-defined HTTP or HTTPS proxy action.

 WebBlocker requires that you configure DNS servers to allow proper communications with WebBlocker servers.

 If there are no DNS servers configured, all external interfaces must use either DHCP or PPPoE.
 If any external interfaces are set with a static IP address, DNS will not be considered configured in this state and WebBlocker cannot be enabled.